-Listening, leadership, courtesy, topic analysis, research, evaluation of sources and databases, articulation, and confidence-these are the lifelong skills fostered in Debate and Writing.
-This course helps students learn to access a range of informational sources available at the Hinsdale South library in order to build arguments about contemporary topics used in debates.
+DEBATE AND WRITING Listening, leadership, courtesy, topic analysis, research, evaluation of Course # 01641 sources and databases, articulation, and confidence-these are the lifelong Prereq: Pass both semesters of skills fostered in Debate and Writing.
+This course helps students learn to English II access a range of informational sources available at the Hinsdale South Level: 11,12 library in order to build arguments about contemporary topics used in Credit: 0.5 debates.
 Students will participate in formal and informal class discussions, a simulated town meeting, a group discussion panel, debates, current event speeches, and a role play of an individual's life after reading a biography or autobiography.
 Reading, writing, researching, and active participation are all major components of this course.
 Because multiple performances will be required during the semester, students should already have a familiarity with and a sense of confidence about public speaking.
 By the end of the semester, students should feel a sense of mastery at organizing, working cooperatively with others, researching, preparing for, and delivering public performances.
-This class will not be offered in 2020-2019
+This class will not be offered in 2020-2019 ••